$99 Find Cheap Flights from Indianapolis to California - Compare and Save

 The average price of all round-trip flights from Indianapolis to California clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to California on a Thursday and more expensive on a Monday.
-On your return trip to Indianapolis, you should consider flying back on a Thursday, and avoid Sundays for better deals.
+Your flight ticket price will generally be cheaper if you fly to California on a Thursday and more expensive on a Sunday.
+On your return trip to Indianapolis, you should consider flying back on a Saturday, and avoid Mondays for better deals.

 How far in advance should I book a flight from Indianapolis to California?